jsb58p/CS-441---Programming-assignment-1/README.md

       (newline)
       (restart))

   -As you can see, the suggestions that Claude introduced involved the creation of new functions, which it handled completely on its own.
+However, the original output for repeated integers would not sort the integers correctly if there were too many items in the list.
+That is because in the original code traversed the hash, leading to an unsorted output:

+    ; For repeated integers
+    (let ([expanded-list
+                   (for*/list ([(k v) (in-hash table)]
+                              [i (in-range v)])
+                     k)])
+              (chunked-output expanded-list 1000)))

+  I used ChatGPT (I ran out of responses with Claude) to come up with a way to output the integers from the array, instead of from the hash.
+This was already done for the output of (value frequency) pairs so I just asked ChatGPT to do the same thing for integers.

   ---